olaoyefaith/TRAIN-TICKET-MICROSERVICE-APPLICATION-PROECT/README.md

 5. **Kubernetes Deployment**: The Train Station Application is deployed using Kubernetes.
 Manifest files define the desired state of the application, enabling efficient container orchestration and management in a containerized environment.

 ## Tasks:
-1. Automate Build, Test and Deploy Application as Containers to Dockerhub
+1. Automate Build, Test and Deploy Application as Containers to Dockerhub.

  Directory: .github/workflows/dockerbuild.yml

-2. Write Terraform Configurations For deployment eg AKS, POSTGRES, SQL and Set Backend to AZURE
+2. Write Terraform Configurations For deployment eg AKS, POSTGRES, SQL and Set Backend to AZURE.

  Directory: infra/

-3. Automate Infrastructure Provisioning Using Github Actions While Ensuring Sensitive data Protection by Using Environment Variable
+3. Automate Infrastructure Provisioning Using Github Actions While Ensuring Sensitive data Protection by Using Environment Variable.

  Directory: .github/workflows/terraformiac.yml

-4. Write Manifest Files to deploy K8s including deployment,service,statefulset and ingress etc
+4. Write Manifest Files to deploy K8s including deployment,service,statefulset and ingress etc.

   Directory: deployment/